 For example, convertible bonds, inverse floaters, and profit participating loans will not meet the SPPI condition.
 Additionally, some embedded derivatives may also not meet the SPPI condition.

 Currently, organsations can report an entire portfolio of equity instruments as FVOCI.
 Under IFRS 9, all equities held for trading must be classified as FVPL.
 However a lot-by-lot irrevocable election can be made to classify equities as FVOCI.
-If this is the case, companies will not be able to recycle FVOCI to profit and loss when sold.
+If this is the case, OCI cannot be recycled to profit and loss when sold.

 IFRS 9’s new impairment methodology requires the recognition of an allowance for FVOCI or amortised cost securities (debt-like assets are not measured at FVPL) at purchase based on probabilities, time value of money, and reasonable and supportable information on past events, current conditions, and forecasts of future economic conditions.
 This method asks companies to take a forward-looking approach to assessing impairments rather than resolving impairment issues after they have already occurred.